cherriesandmochi/gdmaim/README.md

 `Shuffle Top-Level Declarations`: Shuffles the line positions of top-level declarations, such as variables, functions and classes.

+`Inline Statements`: If enabled, aggressively compresses multiple lines of code into as little lines as possible.

 `Inline Constants`: If enabled, accesses to constants will be replaced with hardcoded values.
 Declarations of constants get removed.

 `Inline enums`: If enabled, accesses to enum keys will be replaced with hardcoded values.
 Declarations of enums get removed.